 By Conor Humphries and Ian Graham

-Tens of thousands of Protestants began marches across the province on Tuesday to mark the 1690 victory of King William of Orange over Catholic King James at the Battle of the Boyne, which helped secure Protestant supremacy in Ireland.
+Marchers were marking King William of Orange's victory over the Roman Catholic King James at the Battle of the Boyne in 1690, which helped to secure Protestant supremacy in Ireland.

-Pipe bands and drummers from Scotland joined local groups decked in orange banners and British flags for the marches that Protestant groups say is a central part of their culture, but many Catholics say are provocative.
+Pipe bands and drummers from Scotland joined local groups decked in orange banners and British flags for hundreds of marches across the province.

-"It's a celebration, we don't want any trouble," said Eddie Whyte, 42, as he marched past Belfast City Hall.
+"It's a celebration, we don't want any trouble," said Eddie Whyte, 42, as he marched past Belfast City Hall on Tuesday morning.
 "If they are offended by the British flag, maybe they shouldn't be living in this country."

 "We must not allow the progress that has been made to be thwarted by those who want to drag us back to the past," Northern Ireland's First Minister Peter Robinson said.

-(Reporting by Ian Graham and Conor Humphries, Editing by Carmel Crimmins)
+(Reporting by Ian Graham and Conor Humphries, Editing by Kevin Liffey)